 Can’t wait for the official challenge?
 Start now!

 How do I start?

 - Print this printable plan and follow the instructions.
 It will help you plan your ideal progress, then record your actual progress each day.

 - Read these lists: possible areas to declutter and “non-stuff” things to declutter.
 You can use these on your printable, one a day so you don’t burn out.

 - Sign up for our newsletter for help throughout the journey.
 Starting March 1st, I will have daily reminders and check-ins on our facebook page.
 I’ll be doing the challenge and will share LIVE decluttering videos on Facebook and Instagram stories.

 - Join our private Facebook group; we have 30,000 members and growing!

 - Go through each day of your plan and get rid of stuff.
 It’s really as easy as that!
 You can stick to the plan, or switch up the days as they fit into your life.

 Is your house perfectly clean?

-With this challenge you’ll be working together with myself and thousands of people all interested in the same goal: simplifying.
+With this challenge you’ll be working together with myself and hundreds of thousands of people all interested in the same goal: simplifying.